SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/schedule/index.md

 Monday
 ------

-- **Breakfast**: Post your plans on Twist if you want others to join you.
+- **Breakfast**: Post your plans on Slack if you want others to join you.

 - **9am**\
 Conference Overview\